IdeasLabUT/Multivariate-Community-Hawkes/readme.md

 which will automatically initialize and update CHIP as a submodule in `CHIP-Network-Model directory.

-Or alternatively, run the following commands from MULCH directory after cloning:
+Alternatively, run the following commands from MULCH directory after cloning:
 ```
 git submodule init
 git submodule update